 There is no “normal” when it comes to labor.
 Doctors like to tell you that the average woman dilates at a centimeter an hour and then pushes for two hours.
 This is based on the curve of all women, meaning that very few are actually in this category and most fall on either side.
 I have watched couples labor for 70 hours (HEROES) and couples wake up with contractions 2 minutes apart and hold a baby within 2 hours (EQUALLY HEROES – hello downhill part of a rollercoaster!!).
 The truth is that your labor is designed to birth your baby.
 No one can predict how fast or slow it will go.
 I prepare all of my couples for the crazy, intensity of either side of the bell curve and love hearing their birth stories afterward.

-For the sake of time, I am going to blog about spontaneous labor today.
-(I will write about inductions and their risks another day.)
+For the sake of time, I am going to write about spontaneous labor today.
 Spontaneous labor is when labor occurs all on its own, without any type of medical intervention.
 Contractions may start, your water may break, or back pain may occur.
 These are the most common starts to labor.

 Wait, let me back up.
 You may also have a day of diarrhea, bloody show, a lost mucus plug, or a general sick feeling right before labor begins, BUT these could also not mean labor is starting (confusing, right?).
 So don’t read too far into any of these symptoms.

 No matter how labor begins for you, you will be hit with a wave of emotions.
 Hopefully you are in the safety window of 37/38 -42 weeks and baby is in a great birthing position.
 (Remember true full term is now labeled 39 weeks.)
 Typically excitement hits you first.
 You want to call your partner home, tell your family, maybe even make your contractions “facebook official.”
 I urge you to slow down.
 Birth is a marathon, not a sprint.
 Let’s not get overworked just yet.